movivi/movivi/README.md

 I use this space to store <ins>reproducible scripts</ins> I compiled for my past projects 🔭

-Also this space moonlights as a vanity project of a *self-taught* coder 🤖
+Also this space moonlights as a portfolio of a *self-taught* coder 🤖

 <br/>
 <br/>